 The robot bonze recites sermons to the Kodaiji temple in Kyoto, and his human colleagues predict that thanks to his artificial intelligence he will someday acquire unlimited awareness and wisdom.

-"This robot will never die, it will endlessly keep updating and evolving," declares the bonze Tensho Goto in an interview with the French agency France-Presse.
+“This robot will never die, it will continue to update and evolve forever,” declares the bonze Tensho Goto in an interview with the French agency France-Presse.

-"This is the beauty of a robot.
-It can keep knowledge forever and without limits.
+“That's the beauty of a robot.
+It can store knowledge forever and without limits.
 With AI it will grow in wisdom to help people overcome even the most difficult problems.
-Buddhism will change ".
+Buddhism will change”.

-The robot bonzo has been "in service" a few months ago.
-He currently moves his torso, head and arms: only his shoulders, face and hands are covered in silicone to replicate human skin, the rest show cables and circuits.
+The bonzo robot entered "service" a few months ago.
+He currently moves his torso, head and arms: only the shoulders, face and hands are covered in silicone to replicate human skin, the rest shows cables and circuits.

-In his skull you can see the lights and the mechanical parts used: the appearance is of a neutral gender.
-In the left eye a small camera allows the android to monitor who is in front of him while he joins his hands in prayer and speaks in a mystical tone.
+In his skull you can see the lights and mechanical parts used: the appearance is gender neutral.
+In his left eye, a small camera allows the android to monitor those in front of him as he clasps his hands in prayer and speaks in a mystical tone.

 It is not a provocation

-In spite of the context of this news, Mindar (this is the name of the android) is not a toy, nor a tourist attraction.
-It was developed with a joint venture between the Zen temple and prof. Hiroshi Ishiguro of the Osaka University, and it cost almost one and a half million euros.
+Despite the context of this news, Mindar (this is the android's name) is not a toy, nor a tourist attraction.
+It was developed with a joint venture between Zen Temple and Prof. Hiroshi Ishiguro of the University of Osaka, and cost almost one and a half million euros.

 Mindar provides teachings on compassion and advice to ward off the dangers of anger, desire and ego.

-"It may be difficult for younger people to relate to an old-fashioned religious like me, but a robot could be the right solution to overcome this distance.
-We would like people to reflect on the essence of Buddhism through an android as well."
+“It can be difficult for younger people to relate to an old-fashioned religious person like me, but a robot could be the right solution to overcome this distance.
+We would like people to reflect on the essence of Buddhism even through an android."

 The robot bonze recites sermons in Japanese from the Pure Land Sutras, with English and Chinese translations projected onto the screen.